ScionFL: Efficient and Robust Secure Quantized Aggregation: Introduction

-Our results demonstrate that standard~FL benchmarks' accuracy is barely impacted while our approximation and optimizations can significantly reduce inter-server communication.
-For example, when training the~LeNet architecture for image classification on the~MNIST data set~\cite{pieee:LeCunBBH98} using~$1$-bit stochastic quantization with~Kashin's representation~\cite{ARXIV:CKMT18}, training accuracy is only slightly reduced from~$99.04\%$ to~$98.71\%$ after~1000 rounds, while inter-server communication drops from~$16.44$GB to~$0.94$GB compared to naive~MPC-based secure aggregation when considering~500 clients per round, an improvement by factor~$17.51\times$.
+As~MPC protocols typically induce significant overhead in terms of~(inter-server) communication, we propose optimizations for secure aggregation that~\emph{support any~\enquote{linear} quantization scheme}, including~\emph{1-bit quantization} schemes that uses preprocessing like random rotations~\cite{ICML:SureshYKM17} and~Kashin's representation~\cite{ARXIV:CKMT18}.
+We also study novel~\emph{approximate}~MPC variants that leverage FL's noise tolerance and might be of independent interest.
+We formally prove that our resultant secure aggregation scheme is an~\emph{unbiased estimator} of the arithmetic mean and explore efficiency-accuracy trade-offs.

-\item \textit{Untargeted Poisioning Defense.} Since a minority of clients may act maliciously and try to degrade accuracy with their updates, we additionally design an efficient defense mechanism, which builds upon~\FLname{} to ensure the robustness of our framework.
-Our novel bipartite defense~\FLdefensename{} defends against state-of-the-art untargeted poisoning attacks~\cite{NDSS:SheHou21}, combining magnitude clipping and directional filtering based on the gradients' approximate~L2-norms and cosine distances.
-Our optimizations and approximations enable a highly efficient realization in~MPC.
+We implement a combined end-to-end~FL evaluation and~MPC simulation environment.
+Our prototype implementation allows to assess the performance and accuracy of our solution for stochastic quantization schemes, including recent state-of-the-art distributed mean estimation techniques~\cite{ICML:SureshYKM17,ARXIV:CKMT18}.
+Our results demonstrate that standard~FL benchmarks' accuracy is barely impacted while our optimizations and approximation can significantly reduce inter-server communication.
+For example, when training the~LeNet architecture for image classification on the~MNIST data set~\cite{pieee:LeCunBBH98} using~$1$-bit stochastic quantization with~Kashin's representation~\cite{ARXIV:CKMT18}, training accuracy is only slightly reduced from~99.04\% to~98.71\% after~1000 rounds, while inter-server communication drops from~16.14 GB to~0.94 GB compared to naive~MPC-based secure aggregation when considering~500 clients per round, an improvement by factor~$17.2\times$.

-In our empirical evaluation, we also implement and reproduce the results of the state-of-the-art~\emph{Min-Max} untargeted poisoning attack~\cite{NDSS:SheHou21}.
-We can show that~\FLdefensename{} effectively diminishes the impact of the attack with~$20\%$ malicious clients: it consistently filters out most of the manipulated updates and reduces the attack impact to less than~$5\%$ for almost all training iterations when quantization is in place. \end{enumerate}
+Since clients may act maliciously and try to degrade accuracy with their updates, we design a novel bipartite defense mechanism called~\FLdefensename{} to ensure the robustness of our framework.
+Specifically, we provide protection against state-of-the-art untargeted poisoning attacks~\cite{NDSS:SheHou21}, combining magnitude clipping and directional filtering based on the gradients' approximate~L2-norms and cosine distances.
+Notably, \FLdefensename{} is the first defense mechanism to work directly on quantized inputs and thus enables a highly efficient realization in~MPC, whereas existing works require expensive~MPC conversions of all individual parameters~\cite{ICDCS:AndreinaMMK21,USENIX:NRCYMFMMMKSSZ21}.
+We summarize our contributions as follows: